jonathantemplin/LinnMemorialLecture2017/index.md

 ## Diagnostic Classification Models

 DCMs represent student abilities with ordinal categories instead of scores
->- Why: In short it takes fewer items to classify a person with high reliability than it does to provide a continuous score with a high reliabilty
+>- Why: In short it takes fewer items to classify a person with high reliability than it does to provide a continuous score with a reasonable reliabilty
 >- How: Grouping students into homogeneous categories (masters vs. non-masters)
 >  - Students within a category are considered to have the same amount of ability
 >  - The masters category contains students that have more ability than the non-masters category